 Your budget most likely includes categories that aren’t part of your usual spending and savings plan.
 We will use it to jog your memory about small and large expenses and to plan for anticipated changes.

-We will figure expenses on a monthly basis.
+We will figure out your expenses on a monthly basis.

 We will come up with the monthly cost of maintaining your household.

-Once we know where money is going we can ask some tough questions.
+Once we know where your money is going, we can ask some tough questions.
 Are you spending too much on your cell phone plan?
 Can you trim the insurance premium, but keep the same coverage by switching carriers?

 Follow these tips for better budget planning: